-All students must undertake a project which is worth a third of the year's total available marks.
+All students must undertake a project which is worth 40% of the year's total available marks.
 A list of projects will be provided by the beginning of the Michaelmas Term.
 Many of these will be supervised by members of the Physics Department, but members of other Departments will also be involved.
 The projects can be experimental, theoretical, computational, observational, or some suitable combination of these.
 There will be scope for initiative and originality in carrying out a project, and it should form a valuable preparation for a research career.

 Project work should begin in Michaelmas term as soon as projects are allocated.
-The work continues throughout the Lent and first part of Easter terms.
+The work continues throughout the Lent and the first part of Easter terms.
 A written project report (5000 words maximum) will be submitted and assessed in the Easter term.

 Communication skills are essential if you are to have a successful career in science.
-Toward the end of Lent term a meeting will be arranged in which you will have the chance to give a fifteen minute oral presentation on your project to other students working in similar areas and their supervisors and research groups.
+You will deliver an oral presentation to a small group towards the end of Lent term and at the end of the year, you will present your project work at the Part III Projects Conference day.
 This presentation counts for 5% of the available marks for the project (irrespective of the quality of your presentation).
 You should note that about one-third of the total marks for the project will be based on an assessment of the quality of your written report and your ability to explain and defend your work in the viva.

-Bench work on experimental projects should be substantially complete by the end of the Lent Term.
-You must submit your project report by the third Monday of the Easter Term, and it will be assessed by two staff members after an oral examination.
+You must submit your project report by the fifth Monday of the Easter Term, and it will be assessed by two staff members after an oral examination.